lrama1/backbone-jquery-spring-plugin/webutils/readme.txt

 	<mvc:interceptors>
         <bean class="org.olengski.web.security.interceptor.CSRFInterceptor"></bean>
 	</mvc:interceptors>
-3. Annotate your controller method with @CSRFAssignToken (for methods that you want to generate the token, typically your GETs)
+3. Annotate your controller method with @CSRFAssignToken (for methods that you want to generate the token, typically your GETs, But you can also add this to your PUT and POST in combination of @CSRFValidateToken so that it issues a new token after data is saved)
 4. Annotate your controller method with @CSRFValidateToken (for methods that you want to validate the token, typically your POSTs)
+5. On your client code, add something like the following to send/receive tokens:

+		var tokens = [];
+		$.ajaxSetup({
+		    beforeSend: function(xhr) {
+		      xhr.setRequestHeader("CSRFToken",tokens.shift());
+		    },
+		    complete: function(xhr) {
+		    	if(xhr.getResponseHeader("CSRFToken") != null){
+		        	console.log(xhr.getResponseHeader("CSRFToken"));
+		        	tokens.push(xhr.getResponseHeader("CSRFToken"));
+		        }
+		    }
+		});

+		//NOTE: An alternative is to put the tokens in a meta attribute of the HEAD.
+That is if your application is not a Single-Page-App.